Dananjana22/GitCo/readme.md

 I added new correct lines

-I am a good developer
+A good developer added a correct works